 “The interesting thing is that we saw the first population increase in 65 and older in almost 20 years.
 So we know that the aging population is here and growing,” says Heidi Hill Drum, TPC’s executive director.

 The report revealed a 5.2 percent increase in the adult population over 65 since the 2000 census.
 California and Nevada have seen 1 and 1.5 percent increases, respectively, in this demographic over the same period of time.

 “I think it’s an interesting issue, and in addition to affordable housing, senior housing is something that we should be addressing, especially with the increase in senior population,” says Drum.

-Kelly considers the Tahoe Senior Plaza to be one of his crowning achievements.
+The Tahoe Senior Plaza is currently Tahoe’s only assisted living development for older adults.
+Kelly considers the project to be one of his crowning achievements.
 Admittedly, he says, he spends a bit more time there than either Kelly Ridge, which bears his name, or Sky Forest Acres.

 Kelly credits his supportive family, including his wife Coco—who counsels developmentally disabled residents at Tahoe Senior Plaza—for his continued resilience in the face of illness.

 “I think it’s really important that I haven’t suffered because I have family.
 I have a wonderful wife, I have wonderful children, and so I haven’t had to experience a lot of really bad stuff.
 Because if you don’t have family, you kind of sit in the corner and wait to die,” Kelly says.
 “I’ve met people like that.”

 A new family member has strengthened his resolve even more—his 8-month-old granddaughter McKenzie.

 “I’d like to see her graduate from high school, and I would be pretty old, but we’ll see.
 Each day is a new day.”